daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 ## 5. Modeling Purchase Order

-1. Through the left side menu, create a new Commitment by accessing the option ***Commitments / Add new***.
-Set its Name as "*GoodsPurchaseRequest*", *"Provider"* as the resource to be exchanged, *"Supplier"* as provider agent and *"Company"* as receiver agent.
+1. Go to modeling area and, through the left side menu, create a new Commitment by accessing the option ***Commitments / Add new***.
+Set its Name as "*GoodsPurchaseRequest*", *"Product"* as the resource to be exchanged, *"Supplier"* as provider agent and *"Company"* as receiver agent.
 Before saving, check option *"Uses a custom data source?"*, and select *"Primavera"* as Data Source.

 2. Edit the commitment "*GoodsPurchaseRequest*", and create the following attributes: